Choosing Maui snorkeling accommodations can be challenging because there are five areas to choose from. From south to north they are:

 Many Hotels for Snorkeling in Ka’anapali

 Ka’anapali is a little way north of Lahaina on the central coast of west Maui.
 Black Rock is a legendary snorkel spot which is good and there are a few more good snorkeling spots just north and just south.
+You can find them all in our Maui Snorkeling Guide eBook.
 It is also not too far of a drive to the farther north snorkeling.
 Ka’anapali has sort of an exclusive resort feel.

 Snorkeling Accommodations in Honokowai, Napili, and Kapalua